design-group/ignition-gateway-utilities/docs/feature-flags.md

 The script module `General.FeatureFlags` adds in a variety of different ways to flag features in your code.
 This is useful for testing, debugging, or for hiding features from users until they are ready to be released.

-#### `@General.FeatureFlags.ifEnabled`
+#### `@General.FeatureFlags.if_enabled`
-The `ifEnabled` decorator can be used to wrap a function.
+The `if_enabled` decorator can be used to wrap a function.
 If the feature flag is enabled, the function will be called.
 If the feature flag is disabled, the function will not be called.
 This is useful for wrapping functions that may need to be disabled in production if bugs are identified.

-The `ifEnabled` flag takes three parameters:
+The `if_enabled` flag takes three parameters:
 * `category_id` - The category of the feature flag.
 This is used to group feature flags together.
 This is a string.
 * `flag_id` - The name of the feature flag.
 This is a string.
 * `old_func` - A reference to a legacy version of a function, this is incase you are updating an existing feature, and you might need to disable the new functionality in prod without rolling back the code.